Reproducible Research

 Statistical Reports

-The recommended software environment for RR is R markdown using the R knitr package to produce html reports.
-A recommended output theme is the one used for this web page: readthedown, which is provided by the R rmdformats package.
+The recommended software environment for RR is Quarto using the R knitr package and pandoc to produce html reports, which is what produced this web page.

 Templates